omarbassam88/portfolio/README.md

-# Nathan S. Santos Portfolio
+# Omar Bassam Portfolio

-My portfolio buit with Next.js.
+My portfolio buit with React and using Next.js.